Is it better to pay off your house or save for retirement?

-The closer you are to paying off your mortgage, the more tempted you may be to bump up those payments and be done with it once and for all.
-But the extra payments actually do the most good when you’re just starting out paying on your mortgage.
-That’s because you’ll be shaving down the amount of interest you’ll pay over the life of the loan due to, again, compound interest.
+Let’s say you’re close to paying off your mortgage.
+You may want to bump up those payments.
+But the extra payments do best when you’re just starting to pay off your mortgage.
+That’s because you’ll be shaving down the amount of interest you pay over the life of the loan.
+Again, this is due to compound interest.

-3. Do you want to move or stay in your house when you retire?
+3. Do you want to move, stay in, or rent your house when you retire?

 But what if you want to stay in your home?
-Then spending your excess money to pay down your mortgage leaves you with less cash on hand (also known as liquidity).
+Spending your excess money to pay down your mortgage will leave you with less cash on hand (i.e., liquid funds).

 4. Could you earn more by investing than paying off your mortgage early?

 This is probably the key question to consider.
-Let’s assume you’re applying an extra $19,000 to your mortgage.
-That's the average lump-sum payment made by Canadians allocating extra to their mortgage, according to Mortgage Professionals Canada 2019 State of the Mortgage Market report.
+Let’s assume you’re applying an extra $26,500 to your mortgage.
+That's the average lump-sum payment made by Canadians allocating extra to their mortgage in 2020.

-If you have a 5% mortgage on your home, this extra amount you’ve applied to your mortgage is equal to a 5% after-tax return on your money.
-That’s because you’re lowering the amount you owe the bank, on which you’re charged interest.
+Let’s say you have a 5% mortgage on your home.
+The extra amount you’ve applied to your mortgage is equal to a 5% after-tax return on your money.
+That’s because you’re lowering the amount you owe the bank, on which they charge you interest.

-But could you do better than 5% by investing?
+Could you do better than 5% by investing?
 It’s possible.
-The S&P/TSX Composite index was up an astonishing 19% in 2019.
-Of course, the stock market can be tumultuous and unexpected events (like a global pandemic) can lead to a temporary drop in your portfolio.
+Of course, the stock market can be tumultuous.
+Unexpected events can lead to a temporary drop in your portfolio.
 Plus, you can’t predict future returns based on past performance.
-That means your decision will be driven at least partly by your comfort level with investment risk.
+So it may not make much sense if you’re not comfortable with risk.

-But remember, too, that investments in an RRSP can carry tax benefits.
-For instance, any investments you have growing in an RRSP are tax deferred.
-This means you won’t have to pay tax on those investments until you withdraw funds.
-This can make retirement investing a more attractive option.
+You’ll also want to consider that investments like RRSPs can carry tax benefits.
+For instance, any investments you have growing in a RRSP are tax deferred.
+This means you won’t have to pay tax on them until you withdraw funds.
+This can make retirement investing more attractive.